 Kazakhstan Multi-Country Office

-Unmet needsFunding opportunities for regular protection activities were also limited.
-To bridge the gap, UNHCR worked closely with its NGO partners to build their fundraising potential and organizational capacity; and through expanded partnerships with government and United Nations agencies to advocate that refugees be included in national and local social and humanitarian assistance programmes.
+Unmet needsFunding opportunities for regular protection activities were limited.
+To bridge the gap, UNHCR worked closely with its NGO partners to build their fundraising potential and organizational capacity; and through expanded partnerships with Governments and United Nations agencies to advocate that refugees be included in national and local social, development and humanitarian assistance programmes.